mikel-egana-aranguren/ALDAPA/doc/gettingstarted.md

 ## Backbone metadata

-ALDAPA creates a "backbone" RDF into which metadata triples can be added:
+ALDAPA creates a "backbone" RDF into which metadata triples can be added (see [default-model.trig](src/main/resources/model/default-model.trig) for details):

-* Project
- * Catalog
-  * Dataset
-   * NamedGraph
+* Project.
+A foaf:project, the most general category, containing different catalogs (For example, "Environment").
+	* Catalog.
+A dcat:Catalog containing different datasets (For example, "Air quality").
+		* Dataset.
+A dcat:Distribution, void:Dataset, and schema:Distribution, containing different NamedGraphs (For example, "Air quality 2017").
+			* NamedGraph.
+The Graph containing the actual RDF data (For example, "Air quality 2017 in Gasteiz").

 A Project can have different Catalogs, but a Catalog can only be related to one project: the same principle applies to the whole hierarchy.

-Yo can each separately, but appropriate exceptions will be thrown if a child is added without parent.
+Therefore items can be added separately (eg different named Graphs for a dataset), but appropriate exceptions will be thrown if a child is added without a parent.

 ![Basic ALDAPA backbone](img/basic_aldapa_backbone.png)